 While studying people that suffer from cold urticarial, researchers at the National Institutes of Health discovered a genetic mutation in the gene for phospholipase C-gamma2 (PLCG2.)
 By identifying this genetic mutation, which they named PLAID, the researchers hope to find a potential cure and shed new light on how the immune system functions.

-NIH scientists have identified a genetic mutation that causes cold temperatures to trigger allergic reactions—a condition called cold urticaria.
+National Institutes of Health (NIH) scientists have identified a genetic mutation that causes cold temperatures to trigger allergic reactions—a condition called cold urticaria.
 In addition to pointing the way toward a potential cure, this finding will help shed light on how the immune system functions.

-Cold urticaria in an allergic disease in which cold temperatures bring itchy, sometimes painful hives, episodes of fainting and potentially life-threatening immune reactions.
+Cold urticaria is an allergic disease in which cold temperatures bring itchy, sometimes painful hives, episodes of fainting, and potentially life-threatening immune reactions.
 Earlier research had tied the disease to immune system cells called mast cells.
 Mast cells release toxic compounds that help destroy invading microbes in a process called degranulation.
 In people with cold urticaria, mast cells degranulate in response to cold.
 What leads to this misfire, however, wasn’t known.

 A research team led by Dr. Joshua Milner of NIH’s National Institute of Allergy and Infectious Diseases (NIAID) and Dr. Daniel Kastner of NIH’s National Human Genome Research Institute (NHGRI) set out to investigate.
 Support for the study also came from NIH’s National Institute of Arthritis and Musculoskeletal and Skin Diseases (NIAMS).
 Results appeared in the online edition of the New England Journal of Medicine on January 11, 2012.